-If you spend a lot of time or your life on the road, you know that spending most of that time in a vehicle behind the steering wheel is not always a comfortable experience.
-No matter the vehicle interior, the design is often based on averages.
+If you spend a lot of time on the road, then you know that your time behind the steering wheel is not always a comfortable experience.
+No matter what kind of vehicle you are in, the inner design and seating arrangement is based on the average person.
 Unfortunately, no two people are exactly alike!
-Height, weight, shape, and health all differs and means that perhaps a seat belt that fits well on one person cuts into their neck on the next.
+Height, weight, shape, and health can differ from person to person, so a seat belt that fits well on one person may cut into the neck of another.

 DIY Seatbelt Foam Sleeve

-A seatbelt foam sleeve is for all ages to feel more comfortable wearing their belts.
-If you find your seatbelt often cutting into your neck or, shoulder, you can easily make a seatbelt foam sleeve to keep it from aggravating you and your skin.
+Seatbelt foam sleeves can work for all ages.
+These will allow anyone to feel more comfortable while wearing their belts.
+If you find your seatbelt cutting into your neck or shoulder, you can easily make a foam sleeve to keep it from aggravating your skin.

 - Fabric scissors

 - Super Soft Foam or Clothbacked Foam – Remay

 - ¾ yard 7″ (3/4″ wide) sew-on Velcro

 - Coordinating thread that works with your fabric

 - Start by layering your fabric like a sandwich—place the fabric with the visible sides facing out and your foam in the middle.
 To help save some time, you can cut all three layers at the same time.
 Once cut, pin everything together without moving your pieces.
 This will help you keep an even and nice-looking edge once the seatbelt sleeve is finished.

 - Cut out a rectangle of 7″ x 10″.
 (You can always choose to create this sleeve longer or shorter, but you need it to be at least 7″ wise so that it will fit around the seatbelt strap and have room for the Velcro.)